 Figure 3.
 Top row of figures show effect of management response in a system where hysteresis is considered.
 Bottom row shows effect of management without hysteresis.
 The left column is for a scenario where the goal is to flip the state from sp1 to sp2 dominating at equilibrium.
 The right column is for a scenario where the goal is to maintain the system in a state where sp1 dominates at equilibrium.

-Refuge (or declines in available refuge) also play a role in maintaining the stable state of the system, althought the impacts can be mitigated through increased stocking interventions.
-We found that declines in refuge can result in transition to alternative stables states, especially in those instances where refuge declines are disproportionate across the two species.
+Refuge (or declines in available refuge) also play a role in maintaining the stable state of the system, although the influence can be mitigated through increased stocking interventions.
+Declines in refuge can result in a transition to alternative stables states, especially in those instances where refuge declines are disproportionate between the two species.
 However, we found that this transition can be halted by managers through stocking interventions (Figure 4b).

 Figure 4.
 Top panel shows a switch in dominant species in a scenario with no stocking.
 Bottom panel shows the effect of stocking at delaying the transition.
 For both model runs, no harvest just slow declines in refuge.
 Both species experience a decline in refuge availability but for sp1 the decline is more significant while sp2 experiences less of a decline.

-Optimal Strategies/management and stocking
+Optimal strategies/management and stocking

-When we model the combination of stocking and harvest control on the system, we find evidence that taking into account the hysteretic behavior of these systems dramatically alters what management actions are necessary to either keep a system in a desired state (Fig 2. a & c) or flip a system into a desirable state (Fig 2. b & d).
-We further found that depending on the species desired and the type of management intervention, management control is likely to strongly influence the dominance of desired species and maintentance of the desired stable state.
+Modeling the combination of stocking and harvest control on the system,the hysteretic behavior of these systems significantly alters what management actions are necessary to either keep a system in a desired state (Fig 2. a & c) or flip a system into a desirable state (Fig 2. b & d).
+Depending on the species desired and the type of management intervention, management control is likely to strongly influence the dominance of desired species and maintenance of the desired stable state.

 Figure 5.
-System dynamics over a range of management interventions, including both stocking and harvest.
+System dynamics over a range of management interventions, including stocking and harvest.
 Solid lines indicate no stocking, long dashes indicate stocking of species 1, short dashes indicate stocking of species 2.

 Discussion

-Here, we found evidence that the hysteretic behavior that characterizes the transition between states plays an important role in determining what level of management action is necessary to acheive a manager’s goals.
-Our models which include and exclude hysteresis generally show that when we assme those dynamics are absent from the system we will underestimate the magnitude of action necessary to either maintain or flip a system.
-These results highlight the importance of understanding the ecological interactions of fishes in a multispecies fishery.
+Here, we present evidence to suggest that the hysteretic behavior that characterizes the transition between states plays an important role in determining what level of management action is necessary to achieve a manager’s goals.
+Our models, which include and exclude hysteresis, generally show that when we assume hysteretic dynamics are absent from the system, we will underestimate the magnitude of action necessary to either maintain or flip a system.
+Our results highlight the importance of understanding the ecological interactions of fishes in a multi-species fishery.
 Further, our results indicate the importance of ecosystem-based multi-species management in systems where multiple species are targeted by recreational anglers.

 Impact of hysteresis in our model How timing of management and stocking are important factors to consider. extrapolate to freshwater fish dynamics * How our model is/is not a good representation of freshwater systems. + Right now the parameter values, abundances, harvest and stocking rates, etc. are pretty abstract.
 We can still do more to ground this. + The effect of refuge on model dynamics isn’t as strong as the effect of stocking or harvesting, maybe we should’ve expected this? * What is missing from our model. + Fishing effort is controlled externally, it’s not responsive to changes in catch rate.
 It’s maybe not important to add in just to note that the model is set up this way (in q3 we change this and allow effort to respond to abundance within the model)